IshMehta/RoomScheduler/README.md

 # RoomScheduler
 Room Scheduler is a desktop application which professors in a university can use to book lecture rooms and laboratories.
 Developed during the Spring 2020 Object Oriented Design with Web-Based Applications.
 This project is a databse driven program develped using Java Swing as a GUI.
 The database used is Derby.
-The aim of this desktop application is to provide an user friendly GUI to handle the task of reserving rooms, managing availablilty of rooms, managin conflicts and waitlist.
+The aim of this desktop application is to provide an user friendly GUI to handle the task of reserving rooms, managing availablilty of rooms, managing conflicts and waitlist.

 ## Implementaion specific details
 * The rooms are booked by Faculty name